xenondevs/Docs/docs/nova/admin/setup.md

 !!! info

     You can add as many base packs as you want.

-    **Note:** When adding ItemsAdder items, blocks, etc. make sure to have created the pack before using `/iazip`.
+    **Note:** Before building the resource pack with nova, make sure that the listed base packs have been properly generated.
-    Otherwise important files may be missing from the final resource pack!
+    For example, ItemsAdder requires running ``/iazip`` to generate its resource pack.

 !!! warning